fwmechanic/k_edit/README.md

  * `execute` (`ctrl+x`):
     * `arg` "editor command string" `execute` executes an editor function sequence (a.k.a. macro) string.
     * `arg arg` "OS shell command string" `execute` executes "OS shell command string" in an operating system shell (Windows: `CMD.exe` (a.k.a.
 DOS) shell; Linux: system() -> bash) with stdout and stderr captured to an editor buffer.
 Note that in Windows, data files such as .pdf are "executable" (executing them opens their default app (e.g. PDF Reader GUI App).
- * `tags` (`alt+u`): looks up the identifier under the cursor (or arg-provided if any) in the current "tags database" and "hyperlinks" to it.
+ * `ctags` (`alt+u`): looks up the identifier under the cursor (or arg-provided if any) in the current "tags database" and "hyperlinks" to it.
 If >1 definition is found, a menu of the available choices is offered.
-    * Aside: [Exuberant Ctags](http://ctags.sourceforge.net/) `ctags` is invoked to rebuild the "K tags database" at the end of each successful build of K, to facilitate development of K.
+    * Aside: `tags` ([Exuberant Ctags](http://ctags.sourceforge.net/ ) or its descendant [Universal Ctags](http://ctags.sourceforge.net/ ))) is invoked to rebuild the "K tags database" at the end of each successful build of K, to facilitate development of K.
     * the set of tags navigated to are added to a linklist which is traversed via `alt+left` and `alt+right`.
 Locations hyperlinked from are also added to this list, allowing easy return.
     * those functions appearing in the "Intrinsic Functions" section of <CMD-SWI-Keys> are methods of `ARG::` and can be tags-looked up (providing the best possible documentation to the user: the source code!).
  * PCRE Regular-expression (regex) search & replace: all search and replace functions, when prefixed with `arg arg` (2-arg), operate in regex mode.